carpentries-lab/deep-learning-intro/_extras/design.md

 - argue for or against strategies to normalize data
 - formulate techniques to prepare (clean) data for training a deep learning network

-### Design and train a Deep Neural Network
+### Design and train a Neural Network for tabular data

-This includes knowledge of when to different types of layers
+This includes knowledge for using a naive multilayer perceptron. __Which dataset to use?__

 After this module, learners can ...

 - list/repeat the three ingredients to a feed forward network: input, hidden layers, output
 - classify/categorize parts of a feed forward network when presented a network architecture (as from `keras.model.summary()`)
 - describe a fully connected (dense) layer
-- describe a convolutional layer
-- describe a max pooling layer
 - describe an activation function
 - describe a softmax layer
 - argue against abundant use of the sigmoid function (exploding/vanishing gradients)
+- experiment with values of a dense layer
+- select a layer type depending on the input data
+- develop a 3-5 layer network

+### Evaluate the performance of a network

+How to judge the performance of a trained network.

+After this module, learners can ...

+- calculate the accuracy of a classifier
+- describe the confusion matrix of a classification
+- sketch how precision, recall, f1 are calculated based on the confusion matrix
+- compare values of precision and recall
+- compare accuracy for different network architectures of the MLP
+- describe that during training the dataset needs to be split into 2 parts
+- describe how to split a dataset into training/test/validation set
+- execute a plot to draw the loss per epoch for training and test set

+### Design and train a Neural Network for image data

+This lesson discusses convolutions in neural networks for image data.
+We will use the `cifar10` or `mnist` or `fashion_mnist` dataset coming with keras.

+After this module, learners can ...

+- describe a convolutional layer
+- describe a max pooling layer
 - calculate the output data shape of an image when transformed by a fixed convolutional layer
 - interpret errors with convolutional layers
+- analyse advantages of convolutional layers with image input data or tabular input data
-- execute a 3 layer network on the MNIST data (or similar)
+- execute a 3-5 layer network on the MNIST data (or similar)
 - differentiate a dense layer and a convolutional layer
-- experiment with values of dense layer and a convolutional layer
-- select a layer type depending on the input data
-- develop a 5 layer network that comprises both layer types

 ### Monitoring and Troubleshooting the learning process